davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.fraction/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 105pts.
+This assignment will be graded out of a total of 120 pts.

 [10pts] The constructor creates a fraction object with the given numerator
 and denominator.
 Only the numerator can be negative.
 If the denominator is